NLnetLabs/krill/doc/development/01_daemon.md

 If Krill is started with the `krillpubd` binary, then the mode will always be ```KrillMode::Pubd```.
 If it is started with the
 `krill` binary, then the mode will *normally* be ```KrillMode::Ca```.
-However, for backward compatibility with existing deployments, the KrillServer will change this mode to ```KrillMode::Mixed``` if it finds that a data directory exists for an initialized Publication Server with at least one active `Publisher`. ```KrillMode::Testbed``` can be forced is the user sets the URIs for the test
+However, for backward compatibility with existing deployments, the KrillServer will change this mode to ```KrillMode::Mixed``` if it finds that a data directory exists for an initialized Publication Server with at least one active `Publisher`. ```KrillMode::Testbed``` can be forced if the user sets the URIs for the test
 Publication Server rsync and RRDP URI base, using the following two environment variables: `KRILL_TESTBED_RSYNC` and `KRILL_TESTBED_RRDP`.